Products people just won't stop using

-The M306 is a general purpose, jumper-configurable analog servo-controller designed to provide closed-loop control of hydraulic actuator systems.
-The M306 has been used in hundreds of diverse applications ranging from geothermal steam turbine steam valve servo control to ship-board gas turbine fuel valve actuator control.
-We have a direct replacement for the M306, the DSC100.
+The M305 is a general-purpose, jumper-configurable analog servo controller.
+It was actively promoted in the 80s and early 90s to provide closed-loop control of hydraulic actuator systems.
+Used in hundreds of diverse applications ranging from geothermal steam turbine steam valve servo control to ship-board gas turbine fuel valve actuator control.
+It was the predecessor to the M306 (also discontinued.)

 The TS110 is an analog self-powered single loop controller that has been sold and supported since 1990.
 It was designed to be used as a replacement for mechanical-hydraulic controllers found on general purpose steam turbines.
 It’s been used to control turbines in applications ranging from cane crushing drives in remote sugar refining mills to auxiliary pumps in petroleum refining facilities.
-We have a direct replacement for the TS110, the TS300.

 The TS310 is the most popular digital controller Tri-Sen has made.
-The 310 was first released in 1984 as a user configurable turbine controller for pretty much anything that had to drive something else, including steam turbines, gas turbines, diesel or gas engines, driving generators, pumps, compressors, expanders and even hydroturbines.
+The 310 was first released in 1984 as a user configurable turbine controller for pretty much anything that had to drive something else, including steam turbines, gas turbines, diesel or gas engines, driving generators, pumps, compressors, expanders and even hydro turbines.
 Functionality includes speed control, start-up control, process control, extraction/admission control, nozzle valves, generator control and overspeed trip.